Skip to content

 This module teaches you the second part.
 You will learn how to connect Kubernetes pods to managed relational databases across all three major clouds using private networking, connection pooling, credential rotation, schema migrations in a GitOps workflow, and high-availability patterns that survive AZ failures without your on-call engineer losing sleep.

-The first rule of database connectivity from Kubernetes: never expose your database to the public internet.
+The first rule of database connectivity from Kubernetes: avoid exposing your database to the public internet whenever possible.
 Every cloud provider offers private endpoint mechanisms that keep traffic on the provider’s backbone network.

 Stop and think: If your pod in us-east-1a queries a database in us-east-1b, the traffic is private and secure.
 However, what other consequence does crossing an Availability Zone boundary have?
 (Hint: Think about your cloud provider’s monthly billing statement).